twbs/bootstrap/CONTRIBUTING.md

   [`Normalize`](https://github.com/necolas/normalize.css) (open them in their respective repositories).

 * Please **do not** open issues regarding the official themes offered on <http://themes.getbootstrap.com/>.
-Instead, please email any questions or feedback regarding those themes to <themes@getbootstrap.com>.
+Instead, please email any questions or feedback regarding those themes to `themes AT getbootstrap DOT com`.

 ## Issues and labels